Terry O'Reilly: Play style and legacy

-During his career O'Reilly was one of the most feared men of the ice.
-He wasn’t afraid to go at his opponents full speed crashing into them with fists swinging.
-O’Reilly was also known for his hard work always being the first to skate onto the ice and the last to skate off of the ice.
+He was also known for his leadership skills and would often stay late after practice helping younger players.
+His former teammate Frank Simonetti stated "He would stay late after practice and we'd do skills drills and he'd be out there early, He was an 11th-year player, he didn't have to do that.
+But it's just what he did and kind of mentored a lot of the younger players and was always there for advice and obviously on the ice."

 Former Bruins coach Don Cherry was quoted as saying, “Terry typifies our team.
 He’s tough, really tough, and that’s the way I like ‘em.”

 O’Reilly is looked back on fondly by Bruins fans being referred to as the Ultimate Bruin giving everything he could to the team.
 Former Bruins Gm and coach Harry Sinden would describe O’Reilly as “The model of a Bruins player to his teammates and fans alike and that phrase is a high compliment because of Terry."